 Developer support includes; i) curated knowledge bases for blockchain technology, core components and developer tools ii) community support through forums iii) live support from technical support engineers including break fix.

 Systems support is offered to ConsenSys enterprise customers on production systems and is being developed for ConsenSys applications.

 5. What infrastructure is available to build atop?

 Until recently, developing an enterprise blockchain solution required you to build from the ground up, but that is beginning to change.
 The Enterprise Ethereum Alliance (EEA), a worldwide consortium of leading organizations from across numerous fields investing in blockchain tech, was formed to tackle these issues.

 The EEA is building the industry standard, open source, free-to-use blockchain solutions that will be the foundation for businesses going forward.
 Working groups are looking at legal aspects of blockchains and smart contracts, industry areas such as banking and supply chain, and of course core technology issues such as privacy, permissioning and networking standards.

 6. What tech stack and tools should your developers use?

 We run many hackathons and training programs around the globe.
-One of the major hurdles we see in the learning curve is the ‘developer stack’.
+One of the major hurdles we see in the learning curve is the “developer stack.”
 Developers can struggle choosing their tools and configuring their environment optimally.
-This is an area ConsenSys in particular and others through the ecosystem have focused on.
-In our series, we will take you through the layers of the blockchain stack and explain how the emerging tools can be integrated into existing development environments and frameworks, such as continuous integration, testing frameworks, automated deployment and devops.
+This is an area ConsenSys in particular and others throughout the ecosystem have focused on.
+From infrastructure to wallets to smart contract audits, we’ve developed end-to-end tooling so that builders can keep building.